tiayyba/CYT180_Project2/index.md

 This project will be completed using **Altair AI Studio**, a visual data analytics and machine learning platform that allows users to design machine learning workflows using a graphical pipeline of operators rather than writing code.
 The platform supports common tasks in the machine learning lifecycle such as data loading, data cleaning, feature preparation, model training, and performance evaluation.

 Altair AI Studio is a good fit for this project because it allows students to focus on understanding the machine learning workflow rather than spending time implementing algorithms in code.
-By visually connecting operators in a pipeline, students can clearly see how data moves through each stage of the machine learning process, including preprocessing, model training, and evaluation.
+By visually connecting operators in a pipeline, you can clearly see how data moves through each stage of the machine learning process, including preprocessing, model training, and evaluation.

 Using a visual workflow also makes it easier to: